shahiduzzamantauhid/shahiduzzamantauhid/README.md

-<h1 align="center">Hi 👋, I'm Tauhid</h1>
+<h1 align="center">Hi 👋, I'm Shahiduzzaman Tauhid</h1>
-<h3 align="center">A passionate Web Developer from Bangladesh</h3>
+<h3 align="center">A passionate Web designer & Developer</h3>
 Quick notes, in case you don’t feel like reading all of this: I design and build websites.
 I’m fluent in HTML, CSS and wordpress and pretty handly with php, javascript.
 I am now in the learning stage.

-- 🌱 I’m currently learning php 😄
+- 🌱 I’m currently learning MERN 😄
-- 👯 I’m looking to collaborate on a php Project 📝
+- 👯 I’m looking to collaborate on front-end Project 📝
 - ⚡ Fun fact: I love traveling 🎮🕹️